 Q: What was Operation Rolling Thunder?
 A: Operation Rolling Thunder was a sustained bombing campaign against North Vietnam launched by President Lyndon B. Johnson in 1965.

 Q: When did the Vietnam War officially end for the United States?
 A: The Paris Peace Accords were signed in January 1973, marking the official end of US involvement in the Vietnam War.
-However, the conflict continued until the fall of Saigon in April 1975, when North Vietnam reunified the country under communist rule.
+Even so, the conflict continued until the fall of Saigon in April 1975, when North Vietnam reunified the country under communist rule.

 Conclusion